 Reliability and Safety

-Alpine didn’t appear in our 2019 Driver Power customer satisfaction survey, but parent brand Renault finished 15th out of 30 in the makers’ chart.
-Still, the A110 will be sold from seven Alpine centres across the UK, so will get its own dedicated dealer network of sorts.
+Alpine didn’t appear in our Driver Power customer satisfaction survey, while parent brand Renault finished 20th out of 29 in the makers’ chart.
+Still, the A110 will be sold from eleven Alpine centres across the UK, so will get its own dedicated dealer network of sorts.

 Safety kit includes switchable ESP, emergency brake assist, hill start assist, driver and passenger airbags and LED lights.
 It doesn’t get the latest autonomous safety aids from Renault’s regular passenger cars, such as automatic emergency braking, however.
 Euro NCAP hasn’t crash tested the A110, and isn’t likely to, given the niche nature of the vehicle.

 The Alpine A110 comes with a three-year, 60,000-mile warranty.
 That is the same set-up you’ll get on a Renault Clio or Megane, with Alpine also offering buyers of the lightweight sports car opportunity to take out extended cover at extra cost.

 There are just eleven Alpine Centres within the UK, so servicing your A110 might prove a little bit trickier compared to a Porsche Cayman or Audi TT, as both these rivals have access to a much larger dealer network.
 However, Alpine does provide maintenence agreements to help spread the cost of any required servicing work.

 For an alternative review of the Alpine A110, visit our sister site carbuyer.co.uk...